alexsikorski/machine-learning/README.md

 # Machine Learning Temperature
-A script that utilizes a linear regression model and simple generated data to estimate temperature.
+A script that utilizes a linear regression model and simple generated data to estimate temperature values.

 ### Notes
 Data is generated, noise is added to help simulate a real data set.
 Generated data is used to train the model.